What is an external pentest?

 - Social engineering attacks such as phishing your employees

 Finally, it’s important to remember that new critical vulnerabilities are discovered daily, and attackers usually exploit the most serious weaknesses within a week of their discovery.
-Whilst an external penetration test is important assessment to take deep look into the security of your exposed systems, it best used as an additional service to complement regular vulnerability scanning which should already be in place.
-You can find a short discussion on how penetration testing and vulnerability scanning can be used to complement each other here.
+Whilst an external penetration test is important assessment to take deep look into the security of your exposed systems, it's best used as an additional service to complement regular vulnerability scanning which should already be in place.
+See how Intruder can help by trying our interactive demo below.

 - Raw CVE Coverage